abeer93m/Iris_Recognition/README.md

 ## Overview

-This project involves building and training a model for iris-based user identification.
+Our project involves building and training a model for iris-based user identification using a VR-based dataset.
 Follow the steps below to set up the environment, download necessary data, and train the model.

 ## Steps to Get Started